 Customer Centricity Example: Good vs. Bad

-Let’s take a look at two manufacturers, Knoll and Herman Miller.
+Let’s take a look at two manufacturers and two ads: Knoll, and Herman Miller.
 Both firms must possess a customer-centric culture to produce furniture that is still desirable half a century after being built.
-How they approach describing that centricity in these two videos (and the impact their content has) is quite different!
+How they approach describing it in these two videos (and the impact their content has) is quite different!

 1m29s: Right back into back-patting about the quality of the manufacturing process.
 This goes on in various forms for almost 90 seconds.

-1m50s: A great opportunity to position their testing procedures as a mechanism for delivering customer satisfaction, Knoll instead chooses to let their testing cycle numbers stand alone and standing a little bit too proud at that.
+1m50s: An excellent opportunity to position their testing procedures as a mechanism for delivering customer satisfaction, Knoll instead chooses to let their testing cycle numbers stand alone and stand a little bit too proud.

-2m56s: Even when discussing the Customer Resources department, arguably the place where the customer should be front and center, it becomes a statistical ego trip about how many orders the team is processing.
-And you think there’s a light in the darkness when you hear “We get very intimate with those” only to find the next word to be “orders”.
-That’s right, it’s intimate about the order specs.
+2m56s: Even when discussing the Customer Resources department, where the customer should be front and center, it becomes a statistical ego trip about how many orders the team is processing.
+And you think there’s a light in the darkness when you hear, “We get very intimate with those,” only to find the next word to be “orders.”
+That’s right; it’s intimate about the order specs.

-3m22s: The lead in by Carl Hohmann, SVP, Customer Resources shows promise – “We really try to work with design firms, architectural firms, to get exactly what that firm wants”.
-Unfortunately, this statement is immediately followed by a product plug for the Rep Profiles product.
+3m22s: The lead in by Carl Hohmann, SVP, Customer Resources, shows promise – “We really try to work with design firms, architectural firms, to get exactly what that firm wants.”
+Unfortunately, a product plug for the Rep Profiles product immediately follows.

-The following narrative is all about Herman Miller, but not its manufacturing or its size.
-The narrative is about the culture and is posed as a question from the third-person perspective.
-This approach distances Herman Miller from the self-serving “we” language so prevalent in these corporate propaganda videos.
-And it makes the audience open to discovery, eager to explore what’s coming next.
+The following narrative is about Herman Miller, but not its manufacturing or size.
+The narrative is about the culture and asks a question from the third-person perspective.
+This approach distances Herman Miller from the self-serving “we” language prevalent in these corporate propaganda videos.
+And it makes the audience open to discovery, and eager to explore what’s coming next.

 The unlikely bee and honey story follows with a segment on Herman Miller’s production system.
 Contrasted to Knoll’s, this segment frames all of Herman Miller’s manufacturing process in terms of the customer.
-Namely, that their work with Toyota gives customers greater flexibility and agility with their orders without sacrificing on-time delivery.
-Ken Goodson, EVP of Operations, states with conviction, that “ we modify our work plans to fit you.”
+Namely, their work with Toyota gives customers greater flexibility and agility with their orders without sacrificing on-time delivery.
+Ken Goodson, EVP of Operations, states with conviction that “we modify our work plans to fit you.”

-Again, I’m sure the brand watchdogs weren’t quite as thrilled about that, but I’m sure it plays well with customers!
+Again, I’m sure the brand watchdogs could have been more thrilled about that, but it plays well with customers!

 A Tale of Two Icons

-Considering the enduring products both have firms created, Knoll and Herman Miller are manufacturers that both have customer-centricity within their organizations.
+Considering the enduring products both firms have created, Knoll and Herman Miller are manufacturers with customer-centricity within their organizations.
 But these videos do not tell that story.
-The Knoll piece is a company-centric video that has, unfortunately, become the standard in manufacturing, with way too much emphasis on production.
+Unfortunately, the Knoll piece is a company-centric video that has become the standard in manufacturing, with way too much emphasis on production.
 Herman Miller’s illustrates a firm that takes on the perspective of their customers and cares so much about that perspective that they made a video with that perspective in mind.

-When I evaluate a marketing operation, I begin with their charter, a set of guiding principles or the reason they come to work every day.
+When I evaluate a marketing operation, I begin with its charter, a set of guiding principles, or the reason they come to work every day.
 For the company in this example, the team charter and company charter are well-aligned:

 - The MO charter is to enable customer-facing employees with the tools they need to be efficient and effective in their day-to-day jobs and to create the “golden thread” between all customer journey decision points and paths.

-What’s interesting here is there actually isn’t a marketing operations team – here’s the org chart:
+What’s interesting here is there needs to be a marketing operations team.

-Additionally, this structure reports into the acting COO.
-This is an ongoing trend I’m seeing: Once sales ops and marketing ops begin to combine and even include other parts of the organization, reporting into the COO starts to make sense.
+Additionally, this structure reports to the acting COO.
+This is an ongoing trend: Once sales and marketing ops combine and even include other parts of the organization (such as in a RevOps model), reporting to the COO starts to make sense.

 What’s In A Name?

-Note the name of the team is not marketing operations; it’s Business Enablement (BE).
+Note that the team’s name is not marketing operations; it’s Business Enablement (BE).

 The purpose of the name is to denote more of an action orientation — toward enabling customer-facing employees with technology, process, and people.
 The role of the combined team is to create a horizontal view and align all functions for a cohesive customer experience.

 The org chart can be viewed as a wheel with a center and a set of spokes.
 The Business Enablement team is the center spoke, and they work with all areas of the business to deliver the customer experience.
-A lot of crossover is managed by the BE team as it acts as the main communication vehicle around all things related to the customer journey.
+The BE team manages much crossover as it acts as the primary communication vehicle around all things related to the customer journey.

-Anything that might touch the customer — either a prospect moving to become a new customer or a current customer — is managed by the BE team.
-Approvals, help, optimizations, and communications around any customer touch points are driven by the BE group.
+The BE team manages anything that might touch the customer — either a prospect moving to become a new customer or a current customer.
+The BE group drives approvals, help, optimizations, and communications around any customer touchpoints.

 Leader of the team: Senior director of business enablement